Biophilia (album): Composition

 The lyrics also present metaphors to those phenomena.
 "Dark Matter" features heavy gibberish since the dark matter phenomena are directly "unexplainable".
-"Virus" describes "fatal relationships" such as the relationship between a virus and a cell, as Björk explained: "It's like I have this new neighbour that I have to sort of learn to live with"; "Solstice" presents the relation between the gravity effect on celestial bodies, comparing the Solar System to a Christmas tree. and in "Hollow", Björk took inspiration from her "ancestors and DNA, that the grounds open below you and you can feel your mother and her mother, and her mother, and her mother, and her mother 30,000 years back.
+"Virus" describes "fatal relationships" such as the relationship between a virus and a cell, as Björk explained: "It's like I have this new neighbour that I have to sort of learn to live with"; "Solstice" presents the relation between the gravity effect on celestial bodies, comparing the Solar System to a Christmas tree; and in "Hollow", Björk took inspiration from her "ancestors and DNA, that the grounds open below you and you can feel your mother and her mother, and her mother, and her mother, and her mother 30,000 years back.
 So suddenly you're this kinda tunnel, or trunk of DNA… All these ghosts come up so it ended up being a Halloween song and quite gothic in a way… It's like being part of this everlasting necklace when you're just a bead on a chain and you sort of want to belong and be a part of it and it's just like a miracle."

 Björk also breaks the typical 4/4 time signature structure for many of the songs on Biophilia.
 For example, "Solstice" features 7/4 and 6/4 time signatures; "Hollow", "Crystalline" and "Moon", all feature a 17/8 time signature; "Mutual Core", 5/4 time signature and "Virus", 3/4 time signature.
 In addition, "Dark Matter" is in free-time, it lacks a regular pulse.

-Biophilia is also Björk's last album with frequent collaborator Mark Bell as he died from medical surgery complications in October 2014.
+Biophilia is Björk's last album with frequent collaborator Mark Bell; Bell died from medical surgery complications in October 2014.